-- Borrowers can qualify for FHA and VA Loans during Chapter 13 Bankruptcy repayment plan without Chapter 13 being discharged
+Borrowers can qualify for FHA and VA loans during the Chapter 13 Bankruptcy repayment plan without Chapter 13 being discharged.

-- There is no waiting period after Chapter 13 Bankruptcy discharge date to qualify for VA and/or FHA Loans
+There is no waiting period after the Chapter 13 Bankruptcy discharge date to qualify for VA and FHA loans.

-One problem borrowers will encounter when applying for a mortgage after bankruptcy is most lenders will not allow late payments during and/or after bankruptcy.
+VA and FHA loans have the exact same Bankruptcy Guidelines.
+One problem borrowers will encounter when applying for a mortgage after bankruptcy is most lenders will not allow late payments during and after bankruptcy.

-Under VA and HUD Late Payment Mortgage Guidelines, borrowers can qualify for VA and/or FHA Loans with late payments during or after bankruptcy.
+Under VA and HUD Late Payment Mortgage Guidelines, borrowers can qualify for VA and FHA loans with late payments during or after bankruptcy.

-Gustan Cho Associates Mortgage Group has helped many borrowers with late payments during and/or after bankruptcy.
+Most lenders have overlays were no late payments during and after bankruptcy are allowed.
+Gustan Cho Associates has helped many borrowers with late payments during and after bankruptcy.

 HUD Late Payment Mortgage Guidelines During Chapter 13 Bankruptcy And How To Avoid Late Payments

 Consumers with income can file Chapter 13 Bankruptcies.
 If a consumer does not have a job, they cannot file Chapter 13 and must explore filing Chapter 7 Bankruptcy.
 Chapter 13 Bankruptcy is a court-supervised repayment plan over 60 months.
 A percentage of the consumer’s wages is allocated every month by the trustee.

 That portion of wages is used to pay creditors.
 The payment to creditors is adjusted during the repayment term if income changes occur.
 After 60 months, the courts discharge the remaining balance on the debts owed.
 The consumer is then debt-free.

 Objections By Creditors on Chapter 13 Bankruptcy Filings